 When trying to grow your favorite marijuana strain, it is crucial to understand the unique challenges you may face.
 You can’t grow one strain in precisely the same way as another and expect identical results.

-Purple Kush is an almost pure indica strain, known for providing nearly instant relaxation.
-Its THC levels can vary widely from 13% to an awe-inspiring 27%, and it is a genetic cross between Purple Afghani and Hindu Kush.
-If you need to destress and enjoy an intense body buzz, you should definitely check out this growing guide for Purple Kush, where we provide you with tips on cultivating strong and potent plants.
+Purple Kush is a pure indica strain known for providing nearly instant relaxation.
+Its THC levels can reach 27%, and it is a genetic cross between Purple Afghani and Hindu Kush.
+If you need to destress and enjoy an intense body buzz, you should definitely check out this growing guide for Purple Kush.

 Tip #1 for Growing Purple Kush – You Can ‘Turn’ Your Weed Purple

-In reality, you must choose seeds that are high in anthocyanin; a crucial component in turning weed purple.
+In reality, you must choose a strain that is high in anthocyanin.
 It is the same pigment that gives blueberries and eggplants their distinct colors.
 Some other strains (aside from Purple Kush) that are high in anthocyanin include:

 - Blue Cheese